 Research has also shown that exposure to high magnetic fields while sleeping can cause severe long-term illness.
 Many electric clocks produce high magnetic fields.
 Replace your alarm clock with a battery-powered model.

-The materials used in dorms and sold as college décor, furniture and accessories can contain a variety of synthetic materials from VOC’s in paint and flame retardants in foam cushions to chemically treated pressed wood products.
+The materials used in dorms and sold as college décor, furniture, and accessories can contain a variety of synthetic materials from VOCs in paint and flame retardants in foam cushions to chemically treated pressed wood products.
 These chemicals can off-gas into the air.

 Let your dorm breathe!
-A simple way to improve the air quality is to open windows, add plants and let the fresh air in.
-Even so, you should also get a portable air purifier with a carbon filter for removal of chemical contaminants and a HEPA filter to remove dust, pollens, dander, odors and more.
+A simple way to improve the air quality is to open windows, add plants, and let the fresh air in.
+Even so, you should also get a portable air purifier with a carbon filter for removal of chemical contaminants and a HEPA filter to remove dust, pollens, dander, odors, and more.

-There you have it – your freshman 7 (and by that, I don’t mean unwanted pounds).
+There you have it – your freshman seven (and by that, I don’t mean unwanted pounds).
 Whether you’re pulling an all-nighter or cramming for a final, there’s no need to comprise your health or that of the planet.
 After all, you are the future!